imharshtiwari/Hacktober-fest-2024/README.md

 ⚠️ Do not just re-edit the file or make some small changes this kind of PRs will not be accepted.

-🔴Do not add anyone else's work in this repository.It will leads to failure of your pull request.
+🔴 Do not add anyone else's work in this repository.It will leads to failure of your pull request.

 ### **Steps To Generate PR(Pull Request)**
 🚨 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.⭐